 Cheap providers often involve minimal rooms or living conditions, and poor therapy.
 Look instead for smaller providers, with more personal attention.

 Local mutual aid meetings *can* be a huge help, and can be a source of potential sponsors and sober mentors for the future.
-But starting out - you'll need more specialist help for detox.
+But the first stage of help - physically detoxing - will need more specialist care.

 Public Healthcare For Addiction